Eastern Australia: From the Outback to the Wet Tropics Trip Report, October 2024

 After enjoying our Daintree River boat trip, we drove back to Cairns for the final night of the tour.
 During our drive back to Cairns we discussed possible “bird of the trip” candidates, and it was very hard to pick a top bird given all the high-quality birds we’d seen over the previous weeks.
 Some of the favorites included (in no particular order!); Pink Cockatoo, Red-backed Fairywren, Southern Cassowary, Plains-wanderer, Golden Bowerbird, and Red-chested Buttonquail.

 Birds ‘heard only’ are marked with (H) after the common name, all other species were seen.
-The following notation after species names is used to show conservation status following BirdLife International: EN = Endangered, VU = Vulnerable.
+Australian endemics are marked as such.
+The following notation after species names is used to show conservation status following BirdLife International: EN = Endangered, VU = Vulnerable, NT = Near-threatened.

 Common NameScientific Name